-Additional explanation: During slewing, the two motors can draw up to 6 amps from a 12 volt source.
-This may increase when the temperature approaches freezing or below.
-It is recommended that your supply be rated at from 6 to 10 amps, 12 volts DC minimum (15 to 18 volts recommended - 20 volts max.).
+Additional explanation: During slewing, the two motors can draw up to 6 amps from a typical 12-volt source.
+Using our recommended 15-volt supply will reduce this amperage draw.
+However, the amperage may increase when the temperature approaches freezing or below.
+It is recommended that your supply be rated at from 6 to 10 amps, 12 volts DC minimum (14 to 18 volts recommended - 20 volts max.).
+We highly recommend our 15-Volt, 10-Amp Supply (PS15V10AC).
 If you also power other equipment (CCD cameras, dew heaters, etc.) from the same source, you will need a supply capable of over 10 amps, or better still: multiple power supplies.
 The more equipment you have, the more current capability you will need.
 For portable applications, we recommend heavy-duty deep-cycle batteries designed for deep discharge applications.
 The most common problems are due to inadequate power supply.
 See the earlier section on Power Considerations.